Itzzain9/CSS_Practice_Notes_Part06/README.md

 # CSS_Practice_Notes_Part06
-In this Repo You can Learn CSS From Scratch To Advance, In This Repo you can Find Simple Explanation of the CSS tags, elements and attribute with its Code and Along Wiith Handwritten Pdf Notes.
+In this Repo You can Learn CSS From Scratch To Advance, In This Repo you can Find Simple Explanation of the CSS tags, elements and attribute with its Code and Along Wiith Handwritten Pdf Notes.<br>